Discovering...

 Presiding over all of it was Paul Bowles, the American composer and author of The Sheltering Sky, who made Tangier his home for more than half a century until his death in 1999.
 More than any other figure, Bowles fixed the city in the Western imagination, and he acted as a kind of host and gatekeeper to the writers, artists and eccentrics who washed up on its shores.
 His long residence gave the expatriate scene its continuity and much of its myth.

 Earlier still, the painters had come for the light.
 Henri Matisse worked in Tangier in the century's second decade, painting luminous views over the city from a room in one of its grand old hotels, and a line of artists followed him.
-Between the painters and the writers, Tangier accumulated a cultural weight that its cafés still trade on — and that a new generation of Moroccan and international creatives is now building on afresh.
+Between the painters and the writers, Tangier accumulated a cultural weight that its cafés still trade on.
+To trace the wider expatriate story, the American Legation Museum in the medina — the oldest American public property abroad — is the single best place to understand how deep the foreign presence ran, and a new generation of Moroccan and international creatives is now building on that legacy afresh.

 Tangier's café life is not a museum piece — it is the living rhythm of the city.
 Cafés open from early morning until late, and they function as living rooms, offices and meeting points.
 Mint tea, poured theatrically from a height to build a froth, is the classic order, along with strong coffee, fresh orange juice and simple pastries; you take a table, order once, and are welcome to nurse it for as long as you like.

 The easiest way to tie the cafés together is a slow afternoon on foot.
-Start with a coffee at the Gran Café de Paris on the Place de France, wander down through the medina toward the Kasbah, and time your arrival at Café Hafa in the Marshan for the golden hour, when the terraces face the setting sun over the Strait.
+Start with a coffee at the Gran Café de Paris on the Place de France, wander down through the Grand Socco and Petit Socco toward the Kasbah, and time your arrival at Café Hafa in the Marshan quarter for the golden hour, when the terraces face the setting sun over the Strait.
 It is a walk of atmosphere rather than distance, and taxis fill any gaps.

 Round it out with the rest of the city's pleasures: the Kasbah and medina walk for history and views, the beaches along the bay for an earlier swim, and, if the mood takes you, a night in one of the atmospheric medina guesthouses so you can do it all again the next day.
 Tangier rewards the unhurried, and its cafés are where the city teaches you to slow down.